Helvellyn Facts: The Lake District's Favourite Fell

 Helvellyn’s historical visitors

-Whilst local farmers and shepherds have known, loved, and worked around the mountain for many centuries, it wasn’t until the early 19th century that moneyed tourists started visiting and climbing the mountain for pleasure and leisure.
+Whilst local farmers and shepherds have known, loved, and worked around the mountain for many centuries.
+It wasn’t until the early 19th century that moneyed tourists started visiting and climbing the mountain for leisure.

-Some of the more well-known visitors of Helvellyn include Samuel Taylor Coleridge and William Wordsworth, both genre-defining Romantic poets and local residents (Coleridge for a time in Keswick and Wordsworth famously lived in Grasmere).
+Some of the more well-known visitors of Helvellyn include Samuel Taylor Coleridge and William Wordsworth, both genre-defining Romantic poets and local residents.

 In fact a famous portrait painting of William Wordsworth by Romantic painter Benjamin Robert Haydon sets the poet against the swirling clouds on Helvellyn’s summit.
 Wordsworth, his sister Dorothy, and Coleridge would visit each other by traversing the mountain en route.